-A good solid stiff shafted bulger brassie ready for play.
+A fine bulger brassie fitted with a stiff shaft ready for play.
 The swing weight is D0 and the length is 43” (109cm).

 This wood has not been restored but remains in good condition for play.
 New whipping thread has been fitted to both the socket joint and the grip.